How We Score Your Meals (And Why It's Not About Calories)

 Mark a meal as a treat and the scoring system steps back.
 No grade.
 No penalty.
 No impact on your daily average.

-This is a deliberate design choice.
-Treats are part of a healthy relationship with food.
-A birthday dinner, a weekend brunch with friends, a bowl of ice cream on a Tuesday because you wanted one -- these are not failures.
+This is deliberate.
+A birthday dinner, a weekend brunch with friends, a bowl of ice cream on a Tuesday because you wanted one.
+These aren't failures.
 They're life.

 The system tracks treats so you have a complete picture of your week.
 But it doesn't judge them.
 You told it this was a treat.
 It respects that.

 The same meal can score differently for two different people.
-That's not a bug -- it's the point.
+That's not a bug.
+That's the point.

-Your protocol defines your targets, your food rules, and your commitment level.
-A committed keto user and a balanced-diet user eating the same salmon plate will get different grades because the system evaluates each meal in context.
+Your protocol defines your targets, food rules, and commitment level.
+A keto user and a balanced-diet user eating the same salmon plate get different grades because the system evaluates each meal in context.
 How does this meal serve this person's goals?

-GLP-1 medication users get additional calibration.
-These users often can't physically eat large meals due to reduced appetite and delayed gastric emptying.
-Since up to 40% of weight lost on GLP-1 can be lean body mass, protein density becomes even more critical.
+GLP-1 users get additional calibration.
+Since up to 40% of weight lost on GLP-1 can be lean mass, protein density becomes even more critical.
 The system never penalizes small portions when density is high.
-A 200-calorie meal with 25g of protein -- 12.5g per 100 calories -- is exceptional, and the scoring reflects that.
+A 200-calorie meal with 25g of protein (12.5g per 100 kcal) is exceptional, and the scoring reflects that.

 Calories measure quantity.
 Grades measure quality and context together.

 A 500-calorie fast-food meal and a 500-calorie salmon bowl with roasted vegetables are not the same meal.
-They have radically different protein densities, micronutrient profiles, processing levels, and effects on your body.
+Radically different protein densities, micronutrient profiles, processing levels.
 A calorie counter treats them as identical.
 Our scoring system knows the difference.

 Calorie volume matters, but it's a daily-level concern.
-Whether you ate 1,800 or 2,200 calories today is something your daily summary handles by looking at totals across all meals.
-Individual meal scoring focuses on composition -- what you chose and how it's put together.
-A lighter lunch isn't a penalty.
-It might just mean dinner will be bigger.
+Your daily summary handles that by looking at totals across all meals.
+Individual meal scoring focuses on composition: what you chose and how it's put together.
 A 300-calorie meal of prawns and broccoli with excellent protein density scores the same as a 600-calorie version with the same composition.
 Quality doesn't change with portion size.

 The point of a grade isn't to make you feel good or bad.
 It's to give you a fast, honest signal about whether a meal is working for your goals.

 Over time, those signals compound.
-You start to notice which meals consistently land in the A range and which ones don't.
+You notice which meals consistently land in the A range.
 You develop an intuition for protein density without calculating it.
 You reach for the wild-caught salmon instead of the processed alternative, not because an app shamed you, but because you've seen the difference in your scores.

 That's the system working as designed.
 Not rigid enforcement.
 Not calorie arithmetic.
-Just clear, consistent feedback that meets you where you are and helps you build something that lasts.
+Clear, consistent feedback that meets you where you are.

 Like our approach?